 What exactly is “burnout” and how does it affect a hospital?

-In healthcare, specifically, some major contributors to burnout – especially in the last few years, though these have always existed to some degree – include excessive workloads, long shifts, administrative burdens, and a lack of organizational support.
+In healthcare, burnout is exacerbated by significant factors, particularly in recent years, although these challenges have always been present to some extent.
+Key contributors encompass overwhelming workloads, extended shifts, administrative burdens, and a lack of organizational support.

-The Bureau of Labor Statistics predicts that U.S. healthcare organizations will need to fill more than 203,000 nursing positions every year until 2031.
-There is also a predicted shortage of physicians and behavioral healthcare providers.
-The growth in the US population and the aging population are two identifiable causes to the physician and behavioral healthcare provider shortage.
-A shortage of general surgeons in rural areas is also a problem.
-Because specialists are often not as geographically close to rural communities, rural residents’ access to care can be compromised.
+The Bureau of Labor Statistics projects a demand for over 203,000 nursing positions annually in U.S. healthcare organizations until 2031.
+Additionally, there’s a predicted shortage of physicians and behavioral healthcare providers.
+The increasing U.S. population and aging demographics contribute significantly to the shortages in physicians and behavioral healthcare providers.
+A deficiency of general surgeons in rural areas compounds the issue, as specialists are frequently not geographically close to these communities, compromising the access to care for rural residents.

 The Power of Digital Tools

-As hospitals continue to deal with the realities of physician burnout, more and more patients need better and more equitable access to care.
-Utilizing the right tools can make the management of care easier for both the patient and provider.
+As hospitals grapple with the challenges of physician burnout, there’s an increasing demand for improved and equitable access to care for patients.
+Employing the right tools can streamline care management for both patients and providers.

 1. Interoperability Across Technology Systems

 Working towards better interoperability can alleviate some of the difficulties surrounding operations.
-Interoperability allows health data to be exchanged between different systems and, therefore, creates a better and more streamlined health information ecosystem, which can effectively lessen the strain on those using and accessing the data.
-Digitizing and automating services through third-party vendors or within the existing EHR system is also beneficial as it relieves health workers from completing mundane and repetitive administrative work.
-(Note: any initiatives dealing with the sharing of patient data will mean heavy involvement from your organization’s IT security and compliance stakeholders.)
+Interoperability facilitates the exchange of health data between different systems, creating a more streamlined and effective health information ecosystem.
+This lessens the strain on those using and accessing the data.
+Digitizing and automating services, whether through third-party vendors or within the existing Electronic Health Record (EHR) system, is beneficial.
+It relieves healthcare workers from mundane administrative tasks, enhancing efficiency.
+(Note: that initiatives involving patient data sharing require significant involvement from your organization’s IT security and compliance stakeholders.)

 Where to start: Modea recommends departments, such as marketing and IT, come together and audit the current technologies as well as the needs of the organization.
 Have you thought about creating journey maps for your staff?
 Consider how different members of your staff use various technologies and identify areas in their journeys that are complex and burdensome.